 Jayalalithaa was born on February 24, 1948, in Mysore.
 She began schooling at the Bishop Cotton Girls High School in Bangalore and later attended the Presentation Convent at Church Park, Chennai, when her mother began a career as a Tamil film actress.
-The family moved to Chennai after Jayalalithaa's father died when she was just two and the family fell into poverty.
-Worse days were to come when Jayalalithaa's older brother Jayakumar died.
+The family had moved to Chennai after Jayalalithaa's father died when she was just two.

 Jayalalithaa's last film was Nadhiyai Thedi Vandha Kadal in 1980.
-In her tempestuous relationship with MGR, there were many crests and troughs.
-They fell out and then, in the early 1980s came together as the most important phase of Jayalalitha's life began.
-In 1982, at the age of 34, she joined the AIADMK.
-There was no struggle or grind - she went straight to the top echelons of the party, became the propaganda secretary much to chagrin of many seasoned partymen and was soon nominated to the Rajya Sabha.
+In 1982, at the age of 34, she joined the AIADMK and went straight to the top echelons of the party as propaganda secretary, much to chagrin of many seasoned partymen, and was soon nominated to the Rajya Sabha.

-The Tamil Nadu CM is proficient in many languages - she speaks English, Tamil, Telugu, Kannada and Hindi fluently.
-MGR is said to have sent her to the Rajya Sabha as she spoke English so well.
 An accomplished dancer, Jayalalithaa trained in classical dance forms like Bharatnatyam, Mohini Attam, Kathak and Manipuri and performed all over India.
-She also started learning Carnatic music at the age of 4 and sang several songs in her own films.
+She also started learning Carnatic music at the age of four and sang several songs in her own films.